RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `body/set_cf_orientation_absolute`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
+When using `body/servo_cf`, reference frame to apply the wrench is the end effector frame.
+This makes sense for the position but can be confusing for the orientation.
+For example, using the MTM, applying a contant force in Z direction feels like holding a rocket in your hand, the direction of the force will change as the user rotates the gripper.
+To feel a force in a constant direction, independently of the hand's orientation, use `set_cf_orientation_absolute`.
 * `trajectory_j/ratio`
   * *cisst*: event write `double`
   * *ROS*: publisher `std_msgs/Float64`
   * dVRK specific.
+Ratio applied to both maximum velocity and acceleration used for joint trajectory generation.
+If a user overrides the ratio using either the velocity or acceleration specific ratio, this value in undefined.
+See `trajectory_j/set_ratio`.
 * `trajectory_j/ratio_a`
   * *cisst*: event write `double`
   * *ROS*: publisher `std_msgs/Float64`
   * dVRK specific.
+Ratio applied to maximum acceleration used for joint trajectory generation.
+See `trajectory_j/set_ratio_a`.
 * `trajectory_j/ratio_v`
   * *cisst*: event write `double`
   * *ROS*: publisher `std_msgs/Float64`
   * dVRK specific.
+Ratio applied to maximum velocity used for joint trajectory generation.
+See `trajectory_j/set_ratio_v`.
 * `trajectory_j/set_ratio`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
+Set ratio applied to both maximum velocity and acceleration used for joint trajectory generation.
+Ratio must be in range **]0, 1]**.
+Default ratio is 1.
+This is the recommended way to slow down arm trajectories.
 * `trajectory_j/set_ratio_a`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
+Set ratio applied to maximum acceleration used for joint trajectory generation.
+This is provided for backward compatibility and fine tunning but the recommend approach is to use `trajectory_j/set_ratio`.
 * `trajectory_j/set_ratio_v`
   * *cisst*: write command `double`
   * *ROS*: subscriber `std_msgs/Float64`
   * dVRK specific.
+Set ratio applied to maximum velocity used for joint trajectory generation.
+This is provided for backward compatibility and fine tunning but the recommend approach is to use `trajectory_j/set_ratio`.

 ## ECM